WHKO: History

+Early years

 In 1946, the station signed on as WHIO-FM, the first FM station in Dayton and one of the first in Ohio.
-In its early years, it simulcast co-owned WHIO; as network programming moved from radio to television, WHIO-AM-FM switched to a full service middle of the road format (MOR) of popular music, news and sports.
+In its early years, it simulcast co-owned WHIO; as network programming moved from radio to television, WHIO-AM-FM switched to a full-service middle of the road format (MOR) of popular music, news and sports.

-Beautiful music (196?-1989)
+Beautiful music (1960s-1989)

 In the 1960s, WHIO-FM switched to its own programming, a beautiful music format.
 It played quarter-hour sweeps of instrumental cover versions of popular songs, along with Broadway and Hollywood show tunes.
 As more people acquired FM radios, WHIO-FM was the top-rated station in the Dayton market for many years, playing reel to reel tapes of beautiful music provided by Bonneville International in Salt Lake City.
 It used a "live assist" system, where announcers listed the songs and gave news briefs and weather updates, but only talking briefly between the music.

 In the 1980s, WHIO-FM's audience began to age, even though the overall ratings were strong.
 The 25-54 demographic, most sought after by advertisers, were slipping, so management decided to add more modern vocals, in an attempt to find younger listeners.
 Songs from The Eagles, Stevie Wonder, Carly Simon and Jim Croce were added.
 When this tactic failed, Cox Broadcasting decided to research the market for a format that Dayton listeners would respond to.
 Many easy listening and beautiful music stations evolved into soft adult contemporary stations.
-But with WVUD 99.9 already in the soft AC format as "Delightful 100FM," Cox opted to instead change the format completely.
+With WVUD 99.9 already in the soft AC format as "Delightful 100FM," Cox opted to instead change the format completely.